Bay Area Hiker Links and Recommended Reading

 described, but you'll also find copious notes about butterflies, wildflowers,

-Ridge Open Space Preserve.
+and native plants, and up-to-date information.
 Read more about the book

 here.